Parallel-in-Time/pySDC/pySDC/projects/compression/Readme.rst

 As this is a large object, communication can become expensive and compressed communication can speed this up.

 We are also interested in compression with respect to resilience.
-Mainly, we introduce inexactness during lossy compression, which provides significantly greater compression factors than lossless compression, and we want to be able to answer the question of how large of an inexactness we can afford while maintaining the accuracy we desire from the final outcome.
+For instance, we introduce inexactness during lossy compression, which provides significantly greater compression factors than lossless compression, and we want to be able to answer the question of how large of an inexactness we can afford while maintaining the accuracy we desire from the final outcome.
 This is interesting for algorithms detecting soft faults.
 Picture SDC in an early iteration, where the solution is not yet converged and a soft fault occurs.
 A resilient algorithm might trigger a costly restart which is unnecessary as the impact of the soft fault may not be noticeable in the converged solution.